Chance of a cure

 - extent or stage of the cancer

-- appearance of the cancer cells under the microscope (the shape, function and structure of the cells)
+- how the cancer cells look under a microscope (the shape, function and structure of the cells)

 - how the cancer responds to treatment